omkarfadtare965/Practical_data_science/README.md

 - Machine learning/ML, is a subset of AI, that uses statistical methods and algorithms that are able to learn from data, without being explicitly programmed.
 - Deep learning is yet another subset of machine learning, that uses artificial neural networks to learn from data.
 - Data science is an interdisciplinary field that combines business and domain knowledge with mathematics, statistics, data visualization, and programming skills.
-- Practical data science helps you to improve your data science and machine learning skills, work with almost any amount of data, and implement their use cases in the most efficient way.
+- This course helps you to improve your data science and machine learning skills, work with almost any amount of data, and implement their use cases in the most efficient way.

 ![image](https://github.com/omkarfadtare/Practical_data_science/assets/154773580/54ea4e85-d127-4fc2-9f1c-4eadd5c6b69b)